kuldeepsingh343/the-bean-restaurant/README.md

 # The Bean Restaurant Website

-This is a fully responsive and professional restaurant website for The Bean, DePaul University.
+This is a fully responsive and professional restaurant website for The Bean, DePaul University made by Kuldeep Singh (DePaul University's student)

 ## Features
 - Smoothies, Shakes, Coffee & Tea, Boba Tea, Salads, Breakfast, Specialties, Plant-Based, Quesadillas menus